How do I decide if an MFA is right for me?

 The smart thing to do is to talk with MFA students and/or alumni, and we're happy to facilitate a conversation!
 Many people who get their MFA do so because they need the discipline a program provides and they want to push themselves into becoming the best writers they can be.
 Working in isolation is a challenge all writers face; at Solstice, students (and graduates) find themselves part of a community of like-minded fellow artists, and their work flourishes under the guidance of our dedicated faculty members.
 The MFA is also the terminal degree for writers who want to teach at the college level.

 *How do full residency MFA programs compare with low-residency programs?

 Low-residency programs don’t require you to live near the program’s campus, and enable students to balance work and family life while earning their degree.
-Thus, the low-residency format more closely resembles the life of a writer; we generally work in solitude, and have to find ways to make time for our reading and writing while also paying the bills and being attentive to everything else that requires our attention.
-Writers who graduate from low-residency programs have figured out how to balance that all out, and know it’s possible because they’ve done it. *One of the ways that Solstice differs from other low-residency programs is that it offers an applied track in pedagogy, plus a third-semester internship in which teaching track students gain valuable classroom experience.
+Thus, the low-residency format more closely resembles the life of a writer; we generally work in solitude, and have to find ways to make time for our reading and writing while also paying the bills and being attentive to family, friends, and general well being.
+Writers who graduate from low-residency programs have figured out how to maintain this balance, and can carry the habits and discipline developed during the MFA forward.

 How big is the student body?
 How about workshop groups?

-Our student body is fewer than 50 students; workshop groups are never more than 10 or 11 students.
+Our student body is fewer than 50 students; workshop groups are never more than 12 students.

 What are the benefits of a small program?